aeternity/state-channel-demo/README.md

   - Respond to users request with the mutual channel configuration.
 Read more about the channel configuration [here](https://github.com/aeternity/protocol/blob/master/node/api/channels_api_usage.md#channel-establishing-parameters)

 - **Channel Initialization Phase**
-  - When both accounts have enough funds, the server app will run `Channel.Initialize(channelConfig)` which will execute the on-chain transaction `channel_create_tx` and proceed in a listening-for-events state such as channel open confirmation
+  - When both accounts have enough funds, the server app will run `Channel.Initialize(channelConfig)` which will execute the on-chain transaction `channel_create_tx` and proceed in a listening-for-events state such as a 'channel open' confirmation
   - Also, as the initiator, bots are responsible for deploying the contract on channel.

 - **Game rounds**